bcdev/dashi/docs/guide/providers.md

 ## How Chartlets works

-Users write the widgets in, e.g. Python, and a REST server implements three endpoints to publish the widgets:
+The basic idea is that application contributors develop the UI-contributions in Python and a REST server developed by you, the application provider, implements three endpoints to publish the UI-contributions to a frontend application:

 - `GET /contributions`: Called once after application UI starts up.
   Returns an object whose keys are contribution points (e.g., "panels")